Ultimus recently kicked off a new interview series entitled, #TALKtoUltimus.

-Many companies say they are customer-focused or client-centric organizations in their branding and mission statements, but there is a definite disconnect between those words and the reality of how they are translated down through the ranks to front-line employees interacting directly with clients.
+Many companies say they are best-in-class or client-centric organizations in their branding and mission statements, but there is a definite disconnect between those words and the reality of how they are translated down through the ranks to front-line employees interacting directly with clients.

 Why the Disconnect?